aldriguz/scripts/README.md

-# scripts
+# Installation scripts
-Installation scripts for linux
+Installation scripts for linux (maybe Windows too?) for inital setup and software installation to start working.
+Also some productivity scripts might be available